shivanshudwivedi/NameList/README.md

 ### Running with Docker

 1. **Build the Docker Image**
-   Navigate to the root directory of the project and run the following command to build a Docker image:
+   Navigate to the root directory of the project and run the following command to build a Docker image.

-'''
-docker build -t namelist-app .
+' docker build -t namelist-app . '
-'''

 2. **Run the Container**
    After the image has been successfully built, run your container using: